exoplatform/exo-documentation/docs/Configuration.rst

 * **User wallet**

-  By default, any user of the platform can create his own wallet.
+  By default, any user of the platform can create their own wallet.
 A property is added to restrict access to wallet application to a group of users:

     .. code-block:: jproperties